rightonyourtail/oaklandcouncil/README.md

 3. Organization of permissions.
 4. Capture and processing of links to meeting videos.
 5. Building into GitHub's Actions and Pages for a no-charge site.
-  * The prototype production pages are generating https://oaklandcitycouncil.org
+  * The prototype production pages are generating to https://oaklandcitycouncil.org
   * GitHub repository is currently at rightonyourtail/oaklandcouncil though this is likely change before we're done.

 ### Ideas for expansion